Please review all of our available details on our website prior to registering:

 - Semester 2 from February to June

-- Our classes are Teacher lead, you attend classes at our education centres.
+- Our classes are Teacher lead, you attend classes at our education centre.

 - We offer a variety of courses in each semester.